MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/calling-chat-file-sharing.md

 - Paste the file into the **Chat** window.

 When you share a file, it appears as a new window in the Dynamics 365 Guides user's space and a link to the file is shared in the chat.
-All call participants can [annotate a file](calling-annotations.md) (Teams mobile users can only annotate in one-to-one calls, however) displayed in the Dynamics 365 Guides user's space.
+All call participants can [annotate a file](calling-annotations.md) displayed in the Dynamics 365 Guides user's space.
+Note, however, that Teams mobile users can only annotate in one-to-one calls.

 > [!Note]
 > After you share a file, you can't move, delete, or resize the file.